 3. Jungfernstieg & Binnenalster

 Jungfernstieg is a waterfront promenade that is nestled between Binnenalster and the Town Hall.
 It was the first street to be paved in Germany in 1838.
+In the old days, rich families used to bring their unmarried daughters (Jungfern in German) for a stroll in search of a prospective groom.
+Thus, it acquired the name ‘Jungfernstieg’.
 Given that Hamburg is home to the highest concentration of millionaires in Germany, it’s easy this place has so many designer boutiques.
 Fortunately for people like us, there are more affordable options here, in the Alsterhaus department store or the Europa Passage shopping mall.

 The Binnenalster (Inner Alster) is the smaller part of the Alster Lakes and is one of the best places to view Hamburg’s cityscape.
 The lakes are actually part of the river Alster and are separated from each other by the Kennedy Bridge.
 The Binnenalster is situated a short stroll from Hamburg’s main shopping area and the central station.
-It also has a water fountain that spouts water around 60 meters in the air.
+It also has a water fountain that spouts water around 40 meters in the air.
+Small sailboats and rowboats, hired from yards on the shores of the Alster, are very much a part of the summer scene.
 It is a perfect place to unwind during sightseeing.
-Take a relaxed stroll along the water or sit down on one of the several benches and taking in magnificent scenery.
+Take a relaxed stroll along the water or sit down on one of the several benches to take in the magnificent scenery.